ai-bearing/ai-bearing1.github.io/docs/adventofcode.md

 ```
 Comments ex post:
 - I found this problem pretty easy, thank god for the ``sort`` method
+- I started on Day 2 and did Day 1 for the stars

 ### Day 2
 ```python